katierik/ramalama/README.md

 # RamaLama

 The [RamaLama](https://ramalama.ai) project's goal is to make working with AI boring through the use of OCI containers.
+EXAMPLE

 RamaLama tool facilitates local management and serving of AI Models.